hyoo-ru/crowd.hyoo.ru/README.md

 - All deltas are idempotent.
 - Closest to user data as more as possible.
-- Every word is just one chunk.
+- Every word is just one unit.
 - Delta is simply slice of full state.
 - Deltas can be merged together to reduce transmit size.

 ## Secure

-- Every chunk can be crypto signed separately.
+- Every unit can be crypto signed separately.
-- Every peer checks signs and rejects incorrect chunks.
+- Every peer checks signs and rejects incorrect units.
-- Every chunk can be encrypted.
+- Every unit can be encrypted.
 - Conflict-free merge avaailable without decrypt.
 - Merging doesn't invalidate signs or decrypt data.

 # Vocabulary

-- **Doc** - Full CROWD document (direct graph) which consists of real Chunks and virtual Nodes over them.
+- **Doc** - Full CROWD document (direct graph) which consists of real Units and virtual Nodes over them.
-- **Node** - A single subtree which represented by few chunks with same Self in different Heads.
+- **Node** - A single subtree which represented by few units with same Self in different Heads.
-- **Chunk** - Minimal atomic chunk of data with metadata.
+- **Unit** - Minimal atomic unit of data with metadata.
 Actually it's edge between Nodes.
 And it's extended CvRDT LWW-Register.
   - **Self** - Node id
   - **Head** - Parent Node id.
   - **Prev** - Previous Node id in the siblings list.